 Starship Robots are revolutionizing the local delivery of food and drink.
 Rather than relying on car-based trips or delivery trucks, the Robots offer a low-cost and convenient alternative – all while using less energy and emitting zero CO2.

 Moreover, for campus residents who are transit dependent or non-ambulatory, the Robots represent a new and cost-effective option.

 The process is very simple.
-Customers use Starship’s mobile app to order their goods from the Bear’s Den or Crimson Café (We Proudly Serve Starbucks) and select the time and destination for the delivery.
-The customer is then notified through the mobile app when their goods are ready for delivery, and can track the movement of the Robot through the mobile app.
+Customers use Starship’s mobile app to order their goods from participating campus dining destinations and select the time and destination for the delivery.
+The customer is then notified through the mobile app when their goods are ready for delivery and can track the movement of the Robot through the mobile app.
 Once the Robot arrives at its destination, the customer is notified.
 The customer can then retrieve their goods by unlocking the lid of the Robot by pressing the unique ‘unlock’ button on the Starship mobile app.

 Starship’s Robots currently deliver most food and drink available at Bear’s Den or Crimson Café (We Proudly Serve Starbucks).